MarceloLuisDantas/Sector-Seven/README.md

 [2] Zsh
  > 2

-Sector Seven v0.4 should now be installed on your machine.
+Sector Seven v0.5 should now be installed on your machine.
 Refresh your terminal and test creating a new project by running: sector --version
 ```

 ### Manual
-To install manually: Create a folder named `~/.sector`.
-Move the `sector.py` and all `.py` files into it.
-Add the alias to your shell configuration file to use Sector from anywhere.
+To install manually: Create a folder named `~/.sector`, move `sector.py` and all `.py` files into it.
+Add add a alias to your shell configuration file to use Sector from anywhere.

 ## How to Use
 ### Creating a project
-To get started, run `sector --init "project_name"` to create the project foundation.
+To get started, run `sector --init "project_name"` to create the base project.
 This will generate a `project.json` file containing the basic project configurations, a `src` folder to store all necessary source files, and a `builds` folder for your compiled outputs.
+You also can create lib projects with `--init-lib`.

 ```
 $ sector --init "build_test"
-Creating ./src, ./lib, ./include, ./builds, ./builds/tests and ./builds/cache folders Creating project.json, tests.json, cache.json and main.c
+Creating ./src, ./builds, ./builds/tests and ./builds/cache folders Creating project.json, tests.json, cache.json and main.c

-Project test_project was started.
+Project "build_test" was started.
 Run sector --build-run
 ```